-Rubio: Yes, making his first appearance of the 2016 season, in May, at county Republican dinner.
+Rubio: Yes, in May made his first visit of the 2016 season, headlining fundraisers, meeting local officials, giving interviews.
 Multiple visits before 2012 election.

 Ryan: Yes, headlined Manchester fundraiser in February for former House colleague.
 Canceled October 2013 visit because of government shutdown.

 Santorum: Yes, March speech to Northeast Republican Leadership Conference marked his return to a state where he performed weakly in 2012 campaign.

 Walker: Yes, headlined a GOP state convention in October 2013, keynote at state party convention in September 2012.